 In 2020, in connection with Republic Act No.11469 or the Bayanihan to Heal as One Act and Republic Act No.11494 or the Bayanihan to Recover as One Act, the loan was rolled over until December 18, 2020.
-Further extensions occurred in 2021, with the latest extension up to October 31, 2022.
+Further extensions occurred in 2021, with the latest extension up to July 31, 2022 subject to the timely payment of documentary stamp tax.
 A further extension is in process.

-\\As of December 31, 2021, the Group's long-term loan was classified as a current liability simply as an accounting adjustment as final lender approvals on the Group's request to defer the commencement of DE ratio testing were received past the December 31, 2021 cutoff date.
+^{}As of December 31, 2021, the Group's long-term loan was classified as a current liability simply as an accounting adjustment as final lender approvals on the Group's request to defer the commencement of DE ratio testing were received past the December 31, 2021 cutoff date.
 The reclassification is only for financial statement presentation and does not affect the term loan's original maturity of September 2028 as confirmed by the lender.
-Beginning March 31, 2022, the loan was classified as a noncurrent liability.
+As of June 30, 2022, the loan was classified as a noncurrent liability.